Physical Activity and Lung Cancer

 - Even low intensity movement like taking a walk to get the mail or light stretching in bed can make a person feel better.

-Exercise doesn’t always mean heading to the gym.
+Getting exercise when you have lung cancer doesn’t always mean heading to the gym.

-Moderate exercise can improve:
+Moderate exercise during lung cancer treatment can improve:

 - Anxiety, Stress and Depression